-Identify the threats
+Understand the greatest threats

 Natural disasters vary in their characteristics.
-Where fires and hurricanes may pose the need to evacuate the area, tornadoes and serious snow storms more often require sheltering-at-home.
+Where fires and hurricanes may pose the need to evacuate the area, tornadoes and serious snowstorms more often require sheltering-at-home.
 Understanding your neighborhood resources and regional weather threats can help guide your preparation activities.
-Keep a watch out on weather advisories that provide regionally-specific guidance from fire hazard levels to flood evacuation zones.
+Keep a watch out on weather advisories that provide regionally specific guidance from fire hazard levels to flood evacuation zones.

 Stock up on supplies